jupyter/jupyter/docs/source/community/content-community.rst

 Each team has their own processes around logistics and planning for the team meetings.
 The following pages should help you find the information for each.

-**All-Jupyter Community Calls** happens on the last Tuesday of every month, and are focused around demo-ing and sharing information across all of the Jupyter projects.
+**All-Jupyter Community Calls** happen on the last Tuesday of every month, and are focused around demo-ing and sharing information across all of the Jupyter projects.

 - Find information on `this Discourse thread <https://discourse.jupyter.org/t/all-jupyter-community-calls/668>`_.